Skip to main content

 }

 Feature flags don't have to return just true or false.
-You can get other data types using get:
+You can get other data types using typed methods:

 public class MyClass {